-There are two moratorium periods to note, both start from the date that the owner of the asset notifies the local authority of their desire to sell the asset
+There are two moratorium periods to note, both start from the date that the owner of the asset notifies the local authority of their desire to sell the asset:

-- 'Interim moratorium period' this is a six week period during which a communitygroup wishing to bid for the asset must notify the local authority that they wish to be considered as a potential bidder.
-If this does not happen then the owner can proceed to a general sale of their asset. - -'Full moratorium period' this is a six month period during which a community group can develop a proposal and raise the capital required to purchase the asset.
+- 'Interim moratorium period' this is a six week period during which a community-group wishing to bid for the asset must notify the local authority that they wish to be considered as a potential bidder.
+If this does not happen then the owner can proceed to a general sale of their asset.